objcio/articles/2014-07-08-sandbox-scripting.md

 That, in a nutshell, is why arbitrary script execution was banned from the Mac App Store.

-Luckily, things have gotten much better in recent releases of OS X. In 10.8 (Mountain Lion), Apple introduced a new abstract class called `NSUserScriptTask`.
+Luckily, things have gotten much better in recent releases of OS X. In 10.8 Mountain Lion, Apple introduced a new abstract class called `NSUserScriptTask`.
 There are three concrete subclasses that let you run Unix shell commands (`NSUserUnixTask`), Automator workflows (`NSUserAutomatorTask`), and our beloved AppleScript (`NSUserAppleScriptTask`).
-The remainder of this tutorial will focus on that last class since it's the one most commonly used.
+The remainder of this tutorial will focus on that last class, since it's the one most commonly used.

 Apple's mantra for the application sandbox is "driving security policy through user intent."
-In practice, this means a user has to decide they want to run your script.
-It might have come from the Internet or it might be a part of your application, the only thing that matters is that your customer says "Yes, I want to run this script."
-Once that permission is granted, their scripts are run in a way where the interaction with the rest of the system is limited.
+In practice, this means a user has to decide to want to run your script.
+It might have come from the Internet or it might be a part of your application; the only thing that matters is that your customer says "Yes, I want to run this script."
+Once that permission is granted, the scripts are run in a way where the interaction with the rest of the system is limited.
 The `NSUserScriptTask` class makes all this possible.

-Installing scripts
+Installing Scripts
 ------------------

-So how does a user "grant access" for an application that wants to run scripts?
+So how does a user grant access for an application that wants to run scripts?

-The mechanism is surprisingly simple: your application can only run scripts from a specific folder in the User's account.
+The mechanism is surprisingly simple: your application can only run scripts from a specific folder in the user's account.
 The only way scripts can get into that folder is if the user copies them there.
 Essentially, OS X gives you a read-only view of what's in those scripts.

 This presents a challenge: the folder is in User > Library > Application Scripts and is named using the application's bundle identifier.
-For [Scriptinator](https://github.com/chockenberry/Scriptinator) that folder is named in a way only a programmer could love: `com.iconfactory.Scriptinator`.
+For [Scriptinator](https://github.com/chockenberry/Scriptinator), that folder is named in a way only a programmer could love: `com.iconfactory.Scriptinator`.
 None of this is very user-friendly, especially since the Library folder is hidden by default on OS X.

 One approach to this problem is to implement some code that opens this hidden folder for your customer.
 For example: